What to Do and See Near Rue Cler, Paris

 We were unfashionably early at 5:45 but it felt good to relax and start enjoying Parisian life on a sunny September day.
 All the outside tables were taken but quite frankly unless you want a Gauloise drifting in your face, I’d choose an inside table to enjoy your meal.
 Very cozy and intimate.

-Browse and shop near Rue Cler
+4. Browse and Shop Rue Cler

 Browse the block between Rue Bosquette and Rue de Grenelle.
 It’s packed with people watchers oozing effortless French chic whilst smoking at outdoor tables.
 On a sunny day restauranteurs will keep re-arranging tables and chairs for maximum street exposure!